bradonomics/bradonomics.com/_portfolio/2021-06-01-portholes.md

 ---
 title: Portholes
 description: A Ruby on Rails app for downloading web articles, Portholes is a replacement for Instapaper or Pocket.
-The main differences are article sorting and no article download limits.
+The main differences are article sorting and a better parser.
 featured_image: /images/portfolio/portholes-thumbnail.jpg
 image: /images/portfolio/portholes.jpg
 build_year: '2021'